mab253/software-interventions-spring22/assignments/finalProposal.md

 - Do you maybe need more interviews here, to accomplish this?

 ### User
  - Who is your user?
-This should be greatly informed by project validation interview(s).
+This should be greatly informed by project validation interview(s), not purely imagined.
  - Be very, very specific - put us in their shoes, describe in detail their needs and how they come to your project
  - Walk us through 1 example of how they might use your tool
  - Address accessibility assumptions here